DeograciasGraole/Api/README.md

 -   Multiple tokens can exist per user (one per device/session)
 -   Logout deletes all tokens for the user

+### Role-Based Access Control

+The API implements role-based access control (RBAC) with two user roles:

+-   **User** (`role: 'user'`): Default role for all registered users
+    -   Can read (GET) all resources (units, lessons, vocabularies, grammars, quizzes)
+    -   Can manage their own progress
+    -   Cannot create, update, or delete content

+-   **Admin** (`role: 'admin'`): Administrative role
+    -   Has all user permissions
+    -   Can create, update, and delete all resources
+    -   Full CRUD access to units, lessons, vocabularies, grammars, and quizzes

+**Admin Access**: Admin routes are protected by the `isAdmin` middleware, which checks if the authenticated user's `role` field equals `'admin'`.

 ---

 ## 🗄️ Database Schema